Last news in Fakti

 The issue of Greenland's independence was also a topic in the election campaign.
 Anne Sophie and Fleming Lauritzen also want more rights for Greenland.
 However, they still want to maintain good relations with Denmark, and not fall into Trump's hands.

 "Trump can't buy us" is a phrase that has been heard often in Greenland in recent weeks.
-It is not certain how many people think so.
-But one thing is clear: the upcoming elections could change the country forever, ARD also reports from Ilulissat, Greenland.
+It is not certain how many people think that way.
+But one thing is clear: the upcoming elections could change the country forever, says the ARD report from Ilulissat, Greenland.

 Author: Christian Blenker (ARD)